Admiral's Row: Redevelopment

 The property was set to undergo a Section 106 review (under the National Historic Preservation Act of 1966) by the National Guard.
 In April 2008, it launched a website in order to invite public involvement in the proceedings.
 An open meeting was held in July 2008, where the public was asked to weigh in on the preservation of the structures.
 The results of that meeting were published on the National Guard website, as well as considered in the Alternatives Report for the site.

 After a long period of deterioration, Admiral's Row was approved for demolition in 2009.
 In 2010, the administration of former New York City Mayor Michael Bloomberg proposed to revitalize the row.
 Two developers attempted to revitalize the row, but one was accused of bribery and another could not pay insurance after 2012's Hurricane Sandy.

 Although Brooklyn Navy Yard Development Corporation president Andrew Kimball has claimed that the residences have been damaged beyond repair by the elements, the report prepared by the United States Army Corps of Engineers refuted this claim, suggesting that the residences are not only excellent candidates for rehabilitation, but meet all eligibility requirements for inclusion on the National Register of Historic Places, both individually and as a district.
 The New York State Department of Parks, Recreation and Historic Preservation agreed with this assessment and suggested that alternatives to demolition, including adaptive reuse, must be considered.

 The Brooklyn Navy Yard Development Corporation wanted to save the row's timber shed and Quarters B, renovating the two buildings at a cost of $70 million and demolishing the remaining buildings in Admiral's Row.
 The Army National Guard, which owned Admiral's Row, initially did not want to renovate the two buildings, because the entire complex was about to collapse.
 In November 2011, the New York City Council approved a plan to rehabilitate the more stable buildings for retail space, and demolish the unstable ones.
 Only Quarters B and the Timber Shed would be saved.
 In January 2012, the property was demilitarized and transferred to the Brooklyn Navy Yard Development Corporation.

 The redevelopment of Admiral's Row was approved in 2015.
 Most of the buildings would be demolished; a 74,000 sqft Wegmans supermarket, the city's first, is being built on the site.
 The site would also be occupied by manufacturing complex at 399 Sands Street, to be developed by Steiner NYC, which already operated Steiner Studios at Brooklyn Navy Yard.
 To make way for these buildings, Admiral's Row was demolished in 2016.
 Preservationists and community members criticized the demolition of the houses.
-Construction on 399 Sands started in June 2018, and it was expected to open in 2021.
+Construction on 399 Sands started in June 2018 and was completed in 2020.
 The adjacent Wegmans supermarket opened in 2019, as well as part of 399 Sands' parking lot.
 The Admiral's Row redevelopment would include 360000 sqft of light industrial and office space and 165000 sqft of retail space.
+In 2024, Steiner NYC refinanced the Admiral's Row development with a $148.5 million loan.